Professional wrestling strikes: Spear

 move has been used by many famous wrestlers as a signature and finisher.
 Goldberg is the wrestler who is credited to have invented the spear and is most commonly associated with the move, using it as a set-up for his Jackhammer slam.
-Other wrestlers including Cope, Batista, Bobby Lashley, Roman Reigns, Moose, Christian Cage, Bron Breaker and Jey Uso have made the spear either their finishing or signature moves.
+Other wrestlers including Edge, Batista, Bobby Lashley, Roman Reigns, Moose, Christian Cage, Bron Breakker, Jey Uso and A. J. Francis have made the spear either their finishing or signature moves, the latter of whom calls the move TFNL (short for The F'n Legend).

 Jumping spear

-Also known as a leaping spear, this version sees the wrestling jump as they are charging towards to opponent just before making contact with their shoulder.
+Also known as a Leaping spear, this version sees the wrestling jump as they are charging towards to opponent just before making contact with their shoulder.
 Ricky Starks and Bron Breakker use the move as a finisher.